Katakana: Unicode

 Katakana was added to the Unicode Standard in October, 1991 with the release of version 1.0.

 The Unicode block for (full-width) katakana is U+30A0–U+30FF.

 Encoded in this block along with the katakana are the nakaguro word-separation middle dot, the chōon vowel extender, the katakana iteration marks, and a ligature of コト sometimes used in vertical writing.

 Half-width equivalents to the usual full-width katakana also exist in Unicode.
 These are encoded within the Halfwidth and Fullwidth Forms block (U+FF00–U+FFEF) (which also includes full-width forms of Latin characters, for instance), starting at U+FF65 and ending at U+FF9F (characters U+FF61–U+FF64 are half-width punctuation marks).
 This block also includes the half-width dakuten and handakuten.
 The full-width versions of these characters are found in the Hiragana block.

 Circled katakana are code points U+32D0–U+32FE in the Enclosed CJK Letters and Months block (U+3200–U+32FF).
 A circled ン (n) is not included.

 Extensions to Katakana for phonetic transcription of Ainu and other languages were added to the Unicode standard in March 2002 with the release of version 3.2.

 The Unicode block for Katakana Phonetic Extensions is U+31F0–U+31FF:

 Historic and variant forms of Japanese kana characters were added to the Unicode standard in October 2010 with the release of version 6.0.

 The Unicode block for Kana Supplement is U+1B000–U+1B0FF:

 The Unicode block for Small Kana Extension is U+1B130–U+1B16F:

 The Kana Extended-A Unicode block is U+1B100–1B12F.
 It contains hentaigana (non-standard hiragana) and historic kana characters.

 The Kana Extended-B Unicode block is U+1AFF0–1AFFF.
 It contains kana originally created by Japanese linguists to write Taiwanese Hokkien known as Taiwanese kana.

+The CJK Compatibility block contains in the range U+3330-3357 square versions of katakana words, usually measure units or abbreviations of loanwords: